25 Best Road Trips From Los Angeles

 Ventura is all about the ocean - the main things to do revolve around the harbor.
 You can hire a pedal boat or almost anything else that floats here and spot seals relaxing on piers or random boats.

-One great thing to do is to go on a boat excursion to the Channel Islands - they start around 20 miles from Ventura so the trip will take you the best part of a day.
+One great thing to do is to go on a boat excursion to the Channel Islands - the island group starts around 20 miles from Ventura and stretches further out so the trip will take you the best part of a day.

 The entire chain of 5 islands is designated as the Channel Islands National Park and the boat will take 1 to 3 hours one way depending on how far you plan to go.
 This is the least visited National Park in the entire country which is exactly why you should go - it's not on most tourists' radars making for a perfect day trip.